programminghistorian/jekyll/lessons/intro-to-bash.md

 `tail pg2600.txt`

-provides a perspective on the last few lines.
+provides a perspective on the last ten lines.
 This is a good way to quickly determine the contents of the file.
+You could add a command to change the amount of lines displayed: `head -20 pg2600.txt`, for example, would show the first twenty lines.

 You may also want to change the file name to something more descriptive.
 You can 'move' it to a new name by typing